 Commercial roofing is vastly different from its residential counterpart.
-Most people may be more familiar with the roofs you find on houses, but only a few would know about commercial roofs — their composition, their usual pitches, their common challenges and the solutions to those challenges.
+Most people may be more familiar with the roofs you find on houses.
+Still, only a few would know about commercial roofs -- their composition, their usual pitches, their common challenges, and the solutions to those challenges.

 Fortenberry Roofing explains the basics of low-sloped commercial roofing systems.

-As any commercial roof contractor would tell you, a low-slope roof is composed of three basic components: the roof membrane (also known as the roof system), roof insulation and roof deck.
-Collectively, they’re known as the roof assembly and have two configurations: the compact or warm roof, which is configured with each component immediately placed atop the previous component and the ventilated design, which places the insulation before the deck.
+As any commercial roof contractor would tell you, a low-slope roof comprises three basic components: the roof membrane (also known as the roof system), roof insulation, and roof deck.
+Collectively, they’re known as the roof assembly and have two configurations: the compact of warm roof, configured with each component immediately placed atop the previous component, and the ventilated design, which places the insulation before the deck.
 There are also various types of roofing systems, the most notable of them being:

 PVC roofing system